About Experience Learn Insights AI Tools Contact Book a clarity call

 I chased titles.
 Numbers.
 Promotions.

-And I got them — twelve promotions in twenty years.
+And I got them.
+Twelve promotions in twenty years.
 President's Cabinet.
 National roles.
 Big teams.
 Big budgets.
 Big outcomes.
+See the complete progression.

 But the things I'm most proud of?